Accessorial Charge: What It Is and How to Reduce Fees

 Just because something looks like a hidden fee, doesn't always mean that it is.
 A good carrier will always discuss the possibility of extra fees and services with you before signing into a contract.
 After all, it protects everyone's interests to be transparent.

-If you’d like to reduce accessorial charges and receive exceptional rates on shipping, contact the shipping experts at Redwood Logistics today.
+If you'd like to reduce accessorial charges and receive exceptional rates on shipping, contact the experts at Redwood to learn how our Modern 4PL approach can help.